6 min read

 Even with favorable federal changes, your estate could still face significant taxes depending on where you reside or own property.

-With a new exemption floor of $15 million (per person), there’s now more flexibility in how and when to transfer assets.
-Whether you act before or after 2026, utilizing the exemption through outright gifts or trust transfers remains essential to long-term planning.
+Use the Lifetime Exemption Strategically — With a new exemption floor of $15 million per person, there’s now more flexibility in how and when to transfer assets.
+Utilizing the exemption through outright gifts or trust transfers remains essential to long-term planning. -

-Life insurance owned inside an ILIT avoids estate tax and provides liquidity to cover tax liabilities or equalize distributions.
-This remains a cornerstone strategy for many estate plans.
+Use Irrevocable Life Insurance Trusts (ILITs) — Life insurance owned inside an ILIT avoids estate tax and provides liquidity to cover tax liabilities or equalize distributions.
+This remains a cornerstone strategy for many estate plans. -

-Relocating to a state with no estate or inheritance tax can materially improve your estate’s after-tax outcome — but such moves must be genuine and well-documented.
+Review Your Residency — Relocating to a state with no estate or inheritance tax can materially improve your estate’s after-tax outcome — but such moves must be genuine and well-documented.
 Changes in domicile, primary residence, and asset ownership all require legal precision.

 The One Big Beautiful Bill Act has transformed the federal estate tax environment — offering more room to transfer wealth without federal taxation.
 But this shouldn’t lead to complacency.
 If your estate exceeds $15 million individually or $30 million as a couple, proper planning remains essential.

 State taxes, family goals, liquidity needs, and evolving laws all demand a coordinated strategy.
 At 44 North Capital, we partner with you and your legal and tax advisors to design plans that reflect your values, your goals, and your legacy.
+Now is the right time to assess whether your current estate plan takes full advantage of the new law — and whether it’s built for what comes next.